CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 - 255 virtual routers are supported per switch.
 - VRRP is not supported currently in an MLAG environment.
 - To configure VRRP on an SVI or [traditional mode bridge](../Ethernet-Bridging-VLANs/Traditional-Bridge-Mode/), you need to edit the `etc/network/interfaces` and `/etc/frr/frr.conf` files.
 The NCLU commands are not supported with SVIs or traditional mode bridges.
+- In Cumulus Linux 3.7.11 and later, VRRP is supported with EVPN, and on layer 3 interfaces and subinterfaces that are part of a VRF.

 {{%/notice%}}